-Have you ever stopped to congratulate yourself on the outstanding new skill-set you have attained over the course of your parenthood journey?
-You ain’t just been coolin’ your heels during your maternity/paternity leave, that’s for sure!
+Have you ever stopped to reflect on the new skill-set you’ve attained over the course of your parenthood journey?
+You haven’t just been cooling your heels during your maternity/paternity leave, that’s for sure!
 So get ready to ace your next job application…

 - Flexibility – One thing we parents become surprisingly accomplished at is the ability to complete a great many tasks with the use of only one hand – whether it’s making a cup of tea, cooking dinner, responding to an important email or pouring a well-earned glass of wine at the end of a looong day – we can do it all whilst holding the baby (bonus points if you can do this without also disturbing the baby).